 - Off-axis frequency response can be inconsistent

 Windy environments necessitate the use of a windscreen, or material to shield the microphone from low-frequency wind noise.
-These are almost always necessary outdoors, and occasionally indoors near fans and HVAC systems.
-Greater amounts of wind require more material for shielding, sometimes requiring the use of more dense materials, like a “dead cat” windscreen to block incoming wind noise.
-External microphones offer the advantage over built-in camera mics by allowing for the use of a windscreen to block wind turbulence against the microphone.
+These are a necessity outdoors, and occasionally indoors near fans and strong HVAC systems.
+Greater amounts of wind require more material for shielding, and thus require the use of more dense materials like “dead cat” windscreens to block incoming wind noise.
+External microphones offer the advantage over built-in camera mics by allowing for the use of windscreens to block wind turbulence against the microphone.

-Externally mounted camera mics can offer some benefit over built-in camera microphones, but still have limitations due to their size and inability to capture sound from a distance.
+Externally mounted camera mics can offer some benefit over built-in camera microphones, but still have limitations due to their size and difficulty capturing sound from a distance.
 When opting for an on-camera microphone, it’s best to choose a supercardioid or hypercardioid design, as these provide the best combination of size and directionality.
-Short shotgun mics offer little improvement over cardioid designs, and longer shotgun designs can be unwieldy and impractical to use as a camera-mounted mic.
+Short shotgun mics offer little improvement over cardioid designs, and longer shotgun designs can be unwieldy and impractical to use when mounted on a camera.

-External camera mics offer the advantage of using windscreens, making them more suitable for outdoor use than built-in camera mics.
-Windscreens block incoming low-frequency wind noise from entering the microphones at the cost of slight high-frequency attenuation.
-Choose a microphone with a windscreen that won’t be so large as to interfere with camera operation.
+External camera mics provide the option to use windscreens, making them more suitable for outdoor use than built-in camera mics.
+Windscreens block incoming low-frequency wind turbulence that can result in wind noise into the microphone.
+Choose a mic with a windscreen that won’t be so large as to block the lens or otherwise interfere with camera operation.

 We hope this helps you narrow down your selection for choosing an external camera-mounted microphone.
 Keep in mind that getting closer to the sound source is one of the easiest ways to improve audio quality.
-If you can’t use a lavaliere or get the microphone off-camera, the right microphone can offer some improvements to your audio for video.
+If you can’t use a lavaliere or get the microphone off-camera, opt for good hypercardioid microphone to mount on-camera instead.